-Resonance is a sensitivity to the movement of the entities and energies that build up our body.
-An inner-act attempts to reveal these intimate lifeforms by bringing the inner to the outer, to tap into resonance.
+Resonance is the sensitivity to the movement of entities and energies that build up in our bodies.
+The project 'An Inner-Act' attempts to reveal these intimate lifeforms by bringing the inner to the outer, tapping into these resonances.

 A composition of fragmented patterns translated from an anatomic human body.
-Materials that within their tissues hold protein fibres dissected from vegetables.
+Materials within their tissues hold protein fibres dissected from vegetables.
 A discovery in the relation between food and muscles both in terms of nutrition and energy, but also for the material likeness as fibres.

 Information submitted by the maker and edited by the Future Materials Bank.

-Celery, chard, glycerine.
+Celery, chard, glycerine